xuanyshi/llm-evidence-triangulation/README.md

 ---

+## Instructions

+- Use `notebooks/pubmed_fetcher_function.py` for acquiring texts for title and abstract from PubMed.
+- Use `notebooks/extraction_matching.py` for name entity extraction, relation extraction, and exposure/outcome filtering.

+---

 ## Background

 Causal inference in biomedical research often requires synthesizing evidence from a variety of study designs, each with distinct potential biases.
 Traditional meta-analyses typically pool similar study types, while *evidence triangulation* aggregates results across **heterogeneous** designs—randomized controlled trials, observational studies, Mendelian randomization, and more—to assess whether each line of evidence converges on the same causal conclusion.